 Making an Ottoman kaftan:

-Kaftan toile – to replicate the children’s kaftan
+Kaftan pattern – to replicate the children’s kaftan

-My initial pattern for digitally printed fabric informed by Iznik design previuosly worked on.
+My drawing for digitally printed fabric informed by Iznik design

 I have enlarged the child’s kaftan and ajusted the shape to fit a size 10 (UK) woman.

 I considered using a contrasting fabric the make the gores however have decided to make use of the whole pattern

 Ottoman Turkish garb

 Baroness Katja Davidova Orlova Khazarina